 As you may have noticed, after playing with the carabiners, they are designed to be automatically locked.
 This means they won’t open whilst on the cable.

 They can be opened by pressing your palm into the release and opening the carabiners with your fingers.
 It’s a technique that you’ll end up using hundreds of times and will become second nature, but it’s good to practice with your lanyard at home.

-As you approach the first section of cable, properly harnessed up, your helmet and gloves on and your via ferrata lanyard attached, you'll attach BOTH carabiners to a cable.
+As you approach the first section of cable, properly harnessed up, your helmet and gloves on and you’re via ferrata lanyard attached, you’ll attach BOTH carabiners to a cable.